ROBOcrop-47/crist-align-starz-case-study/README.md

 This repository documents the technical workflows used to transform varied, high-level intellectual seeds into structured musical and visual assets.

-The "Human-First" Stack
+The "Human-First" Stack:

   • Conceptual Engine: Cross-disciplinary knowledge (CS Basics, Law, Humanities).

   • Executive Function Layer: AI Agents used for task decomposition, logic checking, and structural organization.

   • Refinement Layer: Iterative prompt engineering and model fine-tuning.

 Research Goals